🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Perplexity to recreate existing research - use it to identify knowledge gaps and generate novel hypotheses that can actually move your research forward.
+Veterans know to avoid depending on this system to recreate existing research - use it to identify knowledge gaps and generate novel hypotheses that can actually move your research forward.

 Advanced Prompt Library